FORESTS IN THE WESTERN U.S.

 Weyerhaeuser’s first timberlands were in the Pacific Northwest, dating back to when we purchased 900,000 acres of forestlands in Washington state in 1900.
-Today, we own approximately 2.9 million acres of highly productive forests in Oregon and Washington.
+Today, we own approximately 2.5 million acres of highly productive forests in Oregon and Washington.
 The region's wet and mild climate, with most of the annual precipitation falling during the winter months, makes for incredible growing conditions.
-Our timberlands span from southern Oregon to the North Cascade Mountains in Washington, and range from a few hundred feet to as high as 6,000 feet in elevation.
+Our timberlands span from southern Oregon to the North Cascade Mountains in Washington, and they range in elevation from a few hundred feet to as high as 5,550 feet.

 Our timberlands in the western United States were historically dominated by Douglas-fir, the primary species we still plant and harvest today.
 We also grow and harvest several other native species, including noble fir, grand fir, western red cedar, Sitka spruce, Engelmann spruce, ponderosa pine, western larch, lodgepole pine and red alder.
-Our timberlands in the western U.S. are proof of the core tenet of sustainable forestry, as in many locations we are now planting our third generation of trees.
+Our timberlands in the western U.S. are proof of the core tenet of sustainable forestry, as we are now planting our third generation of trees in many locations — including more than 400,000 acres of the original land our founder purchased back in 1900.
 In Washington and Oregon, we reforest all our harvested sites by directly planting superior and climate-adapted tree seedlings.
-Nearly 95 percent of these harvest sites are replanted within two years or less following their harvest, and all of our harvest sites are replanted or regenerated within five years.
+With few exceptions, these harvest sites are replanted within two years.

 Our intensive forest management includes planting seedlings produced through our world-class selection, breeding and field-testing program; fertilizing the soil only where needed; preventing competing vegetation from overcrowding young trees in their first few growing seasons; and thinning stands during their growing cycle to support robust growth.

 We recognize our practices affect flora and fauna that are dependent on our sustainably managed forests.
-Through special programs, including Habitat Conservation Plans and Candidate Conservation Agreements with Assurances, we are able to enroll our timberlands in conservation agreements that ensure our forests provide habitat features that support at-risk or sensitive species — and still sustainably harvest and regenerate timber.
-In the western U.S. alone, we have contributed more than 675,000 acres to conservation initiatives through land exchanges, sales, donations and conservation easements.
+Through special programs administered under the federal Endangered Species Act, including Habitat Conservation Plans, Safe Harbor Agreements and Candidate Conservation Agreements with Assurances, we are able to enroll our timberlands in conservation agreements that ensure our forests provide habitat features that support at-risk or sensitive species — and still sustainably harvest and regenerate timber.
+In fact, we have almost 2 million acres enrolled in formal conservation agreements in our Western Timberlands region.

-Different species groups are dependent on different forest age classes and associated forest structures, and the matrix of forest stand ages across our lands means we can provide much of the habitat diversity they require.
+Different species groups are dependent on different forest age classes and associated forest structures, and the matrix of forest stand ages across our lands means our workings forests provide much of the habitat diversity they require.
 Adjacent to — and intermingled with — some of our ownership is public forestland, which often includes stands with much older age classes.
 At the landscape scale, this diversity of ownership, age class and forest structure provides a wide range of habitat for native species.

 RESEARCH AND PARTNERSHIPS

-To sustainably manage our forests, it's important we continue to learn about how our activities affect both the forest ecosystem and surrounding communities.
-We frequently partner with other organizations to ensure our practices are consistent with the best available science and are meeting our conservation objectives.
-These research partnerships enable us to assess the effectiveness of our current management practices at protecting water quality and providing habitat for threatened, endangered and sensitive species.
-Partners include state and federal agencies, universities and non-governmental research organizations, including the U.S. Forest Service, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Council for Air and Stream Improvement, Inc., Oregon State University and many others.
+To sustainably manage our forests, it is important that we continue to learn about how our activities affect both the forest ecosystem and surrounding communities.
+We frequently partner with other organizations to ensure our practices are consistent with the best available science and meet our conservation objectives.
+These research partnerships provide important insights and help us assess the effectiveness of our current management practices for protecting water quality and providing habitat for threatened, endangered and sensitive species.
+Partners include state and federal agencies, universities and nongovernmental research organizations, including the U.S. Forest Service, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Council for Air and Stream Improvement, Inc., Oregon State University and many others.

-Below are three key recent projects, including efforts to understand the influence of forest harvesting on at-risk species, examine the role of young forests as long-term habitat for red tree voles, and measure the impacts of vegetation control through an intensive forest management study.
+Three key recent projects involve the influence of forest harvesting on at-risk species, the role of young forests as long-term habitat for red tree voles, and measuring the impacts of vegetation control through an intensive forest management study.

 Ensuring the protection of the Oregon slender salamander

-We examined the influence of forest harvesting on an at-risk species, Oregon slender salamanders, from 2012 to 2019 on a collaborative research project with federal, private and university partners.
-This species occurs only in the Oregon Cascades, and much of its distribution overlaps our timberlands.
+We examined the influence of forest harvesting on an at-risk species, the Oregon slender salamander, from 2012 to 2019 on a collaborative research project with federal, private and university partners.
+This species occurs only in the northern portion of the Oregon Cascades, and much of its distribution overlaps our timberlands.
 We sampled units before and after harvest and found that occupancy of this species did not decline due to harvest activities.
 This research is a great example of how working forests and at-risk species coexist.